datalad/datalad-metalad/README.md

 ## Acknowledgements

-DataLad development is supported by a US-German collaboration in computational neuroscience (CRCNS) project "DataGit: converging catalogues, warehouses, and deployment logistics into a federated 'data distribution'" (Halchenko/Hanke), co-funded by the US National Science Foundation (NSF 1429999) and the German Federal Ministry of Education and Research (BMBF 01GQ1411).
-Additional support is provided by the German federal state of Saxony-Anhalt and the European Regional Development Fund (ERDF), Project: Center for Behavioral Brain Sciences, Imaging Platform.
-This work is further facilitated by the ReproNim project (NIH 1P41EB019936-01A1).
+This DataLad extension was developed with support from the German Federal Ministry of Education and Research (BMBF 01GQ1905), and the US National Science Foundation (NSF 1912266).